guillermooo/sublime-undocs/source/extensibility/packages.rst

 =================

-In this guide, we categorize packages for clarity when discussing this topic.
-Sublime Text doesn't use this terminology and you don't need to learn it.
+In this guide, we categorize packages for clarity when discussing this topic, but Sublime Text doesn't use this terminology and you don't need to learn it.

 .. glossary::